genesisdayrit/gd-second-brain-os/templates/weekly-templates/weekly_map_form.md

 ---

-Ok Genesis, let's look at what did not go well this week...
+Ok {name}, let's look at what did not go well this week...

 Be as brief or as detailed as you like.